 For those of you who don’t yet understand the significance of Hoover Dam, it is the highest concrete dam in the Western Hemisphere, standing at more than 725 feet above the Colorado River.
 Additionally, it’s a National Historic Landmark.

 The best way to enjoy it?
-Hop out of your car and walk around.
+Hop out of your car to take in the sights on foot.

 Distance from Las Vegas: Starting from 125 miles, 2 hour drive